Sorry, you need to enable JavaScript to visit this website.

 Cross-sectorial cooperation

-Cross-sectorial cooperation is fundamental in today’s society in order to provide youth with the necessary knowledge and adequate tools to fully integrate into a continuously changing labour market and actively participate in society.
+Cross-sectorial cooperation is fundamental in today’s society.
+It provides young people with the necessary knowledge and adequate tools to fully integrate into a continuously changing labour market and actively participate in society.

 Malta has integrated the following key initiatives to enable better cross-sectorial cooperation in education and training:

-The Ministry for Education, Sport, Youth, Research and Innovation has always worked with relevant stakeholders within and outside the Ministry in order to solidify a comprehensive framework for the collection of data to extend pertinent policy making and implementation.
-The Ministry for Education and Employment carries out continuous monitoring of strategies, policies, and programmes with particular emphasis on education provision for children and youth at risk while analysing their performance based on empirical evidence.
+The Ministry for Education, Sport, Youth, Research and Innovation has always worked with relevant stakeholders within and outside the Ministry to solidify a comprehensive framework for collecting data to extend pertinent policy making and implementation.
+The Ministry for Education, Sport, Youth, Research and Innovation carries out continuous monitoring of strategies, policies, and programmes with particular emphasis on education provision for children and youth at risk while analysing their performance based on empirical evidence.

 The framework for the Education Strategy for Malta 2014-2024 has four broad goals in line with European and world benchmarks: